Temu in Switzerland: 4 Tips on How to Stay Competitive as an SME

 Asian marketplaces increase the pressure

-1. Promise quality – and deliver!
+1. Promise quality - and deliver it!

-• Your products are handmade and unique.
+Your products are handmade and unique.

-• You guarantee the functionality of your goods and offer warranties.
+You guarantee the functionality of your goods and offer warranties.

-2. Be reachable, by email, phone, or live chat
+2. Be reachable by email, phone or live chat

-Here’s how you can improve customer service:
+This is how you can improve customer service:

 3. Deliver quickly and accept returns

-• Allow your customers to track the status of their shipment live.
+Allow your customers to track the status of their shipment live.

 4. Offer a wide range of payment methods

-• Find out which payment methods your customers prefer and offer them specifically and without much effort.
+Find out which payment methods your customers prefer and offer them specifically and without much effort.

-• Benefit from the highest security standards for you and your customers.
+Benefit from the highest security standards for you and your customers.

 Test for free now